The Intern Model Explained

 Clear tasks produce better AI output, which makes review easier.
 Review catches errors that feed back into better task definitions.
 As error rates drop, trust increases, which adjusts review levels.
 The system improves itself over time.

-Elena manages a 12-person marketing team at a B2B software company.
-Content requests had tripled, but headcount stayed flat.
+Elena’s B2B software company tripled its content requests, but her headcount stayed flat.
 Her team was drowning.

-Result: Content output tripled from 24 to 72 pieces per month.
-Team overtime dropped from 50+ hours to 42 hours per week.
-Quality scores from sales actually improved—from 3.2/5 to 3.8/5—because the team had more time for strategic work instead of grinding through first drafts.
+Result: content output tripled from 24 to 72 pieces per month.
+Quality scores from sales improved from 3.2 to 3.8 out of 5, because the team had more time for strategic work instead of grinding through first drafts.

-Result: Research time dropped from 40 hours to 16 hours per deal.
+Result: research time dropped from 40 hours to 16 hours per deal.
 Documents processed per week jumped from 25 to 70.
-Jordan was promoted six months early, cited for “exceptional research throughput while maintaining analytical rigor.”
+Six months later, Jordan was promoted—the extra research capacity didn’t hurt.

 Common Objections